michtesar/repo-monitor/README.md

 pip install -r requirements.txt
 ```

-For running the application, please utilize the `Makefile` targets.
+For running the application, please use the `Makefile` targets.
 To see all
 the options for development and run, run: `make help`.
 If you just run `make`
 everything is going to be set for you automatically:
 1. Clean the repository